Nikita0605/taskflow-docs/README.md

 ---

-## Practical Information

-Where applicable, documentation includes examples, commands, configuration details, and validation steps.

-Examples are included to help readers understand how TaskFlow behaves in real scenarios.

----

 # Writing Standards

 TaskFlow documentation follows practices based on:

-- Microsoft Writing Style Guide.
+- Microsoft Writing Style Guide
-- REST API documentation practices.
+- REST API documentation practices
-- Software documentation standards.
+- Software documentation standards

 The documentation focuses on:

-- Clear explanations.
+- Clear and direct language.
 - Consistent terminology.
+- Practical examples.
 - Action-oriented instructions.
-- Accurate technical information.
 - Maintainable content.

+Technical concepts are explained based on the expected knowledge level of the reader.

 ---

 # Contributing to Documentation

-TaskFlow documentation evolves along with the product.

-When updating documentation:

-- Maintain the existing document structure.
-- Use consistent terminology.
-- Verify technical accuracy.
-- Update related documents when required.
-- Add examples where they improve understanding.
+Documentation is maintained as part of the TaskFlow project.

+When updating documentation, follow the existing structure, maintain consistent terminology, and verify technical accuracy.

-Documentation improvements may include clarifying instructions, correcting outdated information, adding missing examples, or improving navigation between topics.
+Documentation updates may include improving explanations, adding examples, correcting outdated information, or improving navigation between related topics.

 ---

 # Feedback

-Documentation improves through continuous feedback.

-If you find missing, incorrect, or unclear information, provide:
+If you find missing, incorrect, or unclear information, provide feedback with details about the affected document and the suggested improvement.

-- The affected document or section.
-- A description of the issue.
-- Additional context or examples where helpful.

-Feedback helps keep TaskFlow documentation accurate, useful, and easier to maintain.
+Clear feedback helps keep TaskFlow documentation accurate and useful.

 ---

 # About This Documentation

-The TaskFlow documentation set provides a complete reference for using, developing, deploying, and integrating with the platform.

-It covers user workflows, product concepts, application architecture, API usage, development practices, and deployment procedures.
+The TaskFlow documentation set provides a complete reference for working with the platform.
+It covers product usage, application design, development practices, API integration, and deployment procedures.

-The documentation supports readers throughout the TaskFlow lifecycle, from initial setup and daily usage to advanced development and integration scenarios.
+The documentation supports the complete TaskFlow lifecycle, from initial setup and daily usage to advanced development and integration.